BabelCast vs. Zoom

 Zoom may fit if…

-A fair read of a competitor, not a knock — accurate as of 2026 and subject to change.
+A fair read of a competitor, not a knock.
+Checked August 8, 2026, and subject to change.